Comfortable between -5°C and -18°C.

 The material of the quilted jacket is water repellent.
 It allows drops of water to slide off the fabric which delays the penetration of water into the quilted jacket while you get out of the rain.
 The shoulders and hood of the jacket, which are more exposed to the rain, are waterproof.
 We nevertheless recommend wearing a waterproof jacket over the quilted jacket in the event of prolonged exposure to the rain.

-How to dry my down jacket?
+How to care for a down jacket?

 How do I reactivate the waterproofing properties?